banner

 1. Solution to the Problem of Excessive TIME_WAIT - Cnblogs

-2. Handling of Excessive TIME_WAIT State in Linux TCP - Zhihu
+2. Handling of Excessive TIME_WAIT in Linux TCP State - Zhihu

-Do you have an understanding of HTTP persistent connections?
+Do you understand HTTP persistent connections?#

 Reference article: